THE STUDY

 Creative workshops

-5 campaign
+campaign 5

 Design and publication of knowledge dissemination tools (toolkit, picPACEs).